Sadh Belo: Temples

+The temple was initially constructed in 1899 by the eighth gaddi nashin Sant Harnam Das.
 The place is held in high esteem by Hindus throughout Sindh and even in India, occasionally attracting pilgrims from across the border.
 The annual death anniversary of Baba Bankhandi Maharaj called the Baba Bankhandi Maharaj Mela attended by thousands and is celebrated by a three-day festival in which pilgrims are provided with free lodging, food, and water.
 One of the unique feature about Sadhu Belo is that many prayers and texts are written here in Sindhi, the language of the Sindh province in Pakistan.
 The security system is very tight nobody can enter or visit the temple without having permission; there is a proper way to get permission from Pakistan Hindu Panchayat.
 For non-Hindus, it's difficult due to the security system because Sadh Belo is the biggest temple in Pakistan.

 The ‘gaddi nasheen’ of the temple (the family that has been managing the temple complex for generations) moved to India after Partition in 1947.
 But members of the family still travel once a year to Pakistan to officially open and attend the fair, as symbolic keepers of the temple complex.
 Currently, Sadh Belo is under the custody of Evacuee Trust Property Board and is managed well, but the absence of the former administration of Udasi mahants is felt immensely.

+Leaders

+Spiritual leaders of Sadh Belo are referred to as gaddi nashin, some are as follows: